DataDog/dd-sdk-ios/Sources/DatadogExtensions/Alamofire/README.md

 ### Carthage

-The Datadog [Alamofire][1] integration doesn't support [Carthage][2], however, the code needed for set up is very low.
+The Datadog [Alamofire][1] integration doesn't support [Carthage][2]; however, the code needed for set up is minimal.
 You may want to include the source files from this folder directly in your project.

 ### Initial setup